- All Topics

 - Buyer's Guide

-To choose the right filter, first consider the application and the fluid on which the filter will be used.
-For systems that require a cleaner lubricant, like turbines and hydraulics, a better filter should be sought.
-For example, the type of filter you would see specified for a hydraulic system might be a 4-micron filter with a beta ratio of 2,000.
-This means the filter can remove 99.95 percent of 4-micron particles.
+When selecting a filter, it is essential to consider the application and the fluid with which the filter will be used.
+For systems like turbines and hydraulics, which require a cleaner lubricant, a higher-quality filter should be sought.
+For example, a hydraulic system’s specifications might call for a 4-micron filter with a beta ratio of 2,000 — this means that the filter can remove 99.95% of 4-micron particles.